Imallenthoma5/Imallenthoma5/README.md

 - 👋 Hi, I’m @Imallenthoma5
 - 👀 I’m interested in ...
 Python, SQL, Power BI, Tableau, MS Excel, and more
 - 🌱 I’m currently learning ...
 Business Analytics and Digital Marketing.
-Business Acumen.
-That's what I'm Interested in.
+Developing a Really Strong Business Acumen through Data Analysis, and other related Project Works.
-- 💞️ I’m looking to collaborate on ... whatever is possible.
+- 💞️ I’m looking to collaborate with ...
+Software Companies, Finanace Firms, etc.
 - 📫 How to reach me ... allenthomas.7504@gmail.com

 <!---